RyanShanghaitech/Non-Uniform-Fourier-Transform/README.md

 1. Currently, only `linux(or wsl) + conda` platform is supported.
 To use this package on other platform, you may need to re-compile the `NudftServer` executable and install environments on your own.

 ## How to use
-1. Run `install.bash` first to install essential environment.
+1. Run `bash install.bash` first to install essential environment.
 1. See example `example.py`.

 ## Abstract